Want to know how your SEO efforts are paying off?

 A Google Search Console property can have a maximum of 100 users.
 To add a new property, head to Settings, click on Users & permissions, click Add user, enter their Google Account email, and choose their permission level.

-Google Search Console is Google’s free tool that lets you see how well your site is indexed and performing on Google,
+Google Search Console is Google’s free tool that lets you see how well your site is indexed and performing on Google.

 Conclusion

 Google Search Console gives you powerful insights into how your site performs, as well as what you can do to keep Google’s attention.
-Now you know how to increase traffic with Google Console, learn how to use GSC data to fix issues with your site next.

 See How My Agency Can Drive More Traffic to Your Website